https://invisible-island.net/ncurses/man/

 at least 5.

-o HP-UX 10 uses an opaque structure with 28 bytes, which is large
+o HP-UX 10 used an opaque structure of 28 bytes, large enough for 6

-o Solaris xpg4 curses uses a single array of 6 wchar_t values.
+o Solaris xcurses uses a single array of 6 wchar_t values.

-This implementation's cchar_t was defined in 1995 using 5 for the total
+ncurses defined its cchar_t in 1995 using 5 as the total of spacing and

-of spacing and non-spacing characters (CCHARW_MAX).
-That was probably
+non-spacing characters (CCHARW_MAX).
+That was probably due to a

-due to a misreading of the AIX 4 header files, because the X/Open
+misreading of the AIX 4 header files, because the X/Open Curses

-Curses document was not generally available at that time.
-Later (in
+document was not generally available at that time.
+Later (in 2002),

-2002), this detail was overlooked when beginning to implement the
+this detail was overlooked when work began to implement the functions

-In practice, even four non-spacing characters may seem enough.
-X/Open
+In practice, a mere four non-spacing characters may seem adequate.

-using them for ligatures between characters (a feature apparently not
+characters, including their use as ligatures (a feature apparently not

 supported by any curses implementation).
 Unicode does not limit the

-(analogous) number of combining characters, so some applications may be
+(analogous) number of combining characters in a grapheme cluster; some

 SEE ALSO